4cm4k1/prime/README.md

 ![](http://i.imgur.com/kNR9bsI.png)

-Here is how things should like in action:
+Here is a gif of how things should like in action:

 ![](http://i.giphy.com/l46CjOg8GvCqz9igM.gif)